ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 #. :ref:`Set experiment parameters <SetUpConfigFileC>`
 #. :ref:`Run a script to generate the experiment workflow <GenerateWorkflowC>`

 The first two steps depend on the platform being used and are described here for Level 1 platforms.
-Users will need to adjust the instructions to their machine if their local machine is a Level 2-4 platform.
+Users will need to adjust the instructions to match their machine configuration if their local machine is a Level 2-4 platform.

 .. _SetUpPythonEnvC: